filzamazahir/communityhelp/README.md

 ```
 python manage.py runserver
 ```

+# Demo
-To See a working demo of the app, follow the lonk below:- https://cloud.githubusercontent.com/assets/12706707/13446296/11284700-dfc7-11e5-9d75-cb29670a6901.gif
+To see a working demo of the app, follow the link below:- https://cloud.githubusercontent.com/assets/12706707/13446296/11284700-dfc7-11e5-9d75-cb29670a6901.gif